Skip to main content

 Inflation: Inflation is a silent but key factor that directly affects how interest rates are set.
 To combat high inflation, central banks may increase interest rates.
 Higher interest rates make borrowing more expensive, which can reduce spending and borrowing by consumers and businesses.
 This, in turn, can help to slow down the economy and bring inflation rates down.

-Financial Market: Mortgage rates can change based on the overall market, including how stocks do and investors feel.
+Financial Market: Mortgage rates can change based on the overall market, including how stocks and investors feel.
 When the economy is shaky, people often turn to safer investments like bonds, which can push mortgage rates down.

 Federal Reserve: The Federal Reserve makes decisions about monetary policy that affect how much people pay for a mortgage.
 These decisions don't directly change mortgage rates but have an impact.
 By setting the Federal Funds rate, the interest rate at which banks lend to each other overnight, the Federal Reserve influences the overall interest rate environment, including the rates consumers pay on mortgages.
 This indirect effect can either make borrowing more expensive or more affordable, depending on the direction of policy adjustments.